TainanNeves/HEartLab_Workflow/README.md

 7. Verify why there is one more sample after syncronization and correct it
 8. Save the pixel position by clicking instead of insert it manually (Pick up a trace) - Save in variable
 9. Add CL code
+10. Keep ROI and optical In in the sincronyzation code.